kfrankli/gitops-rhacm-policies/argocd.md

     subscription.operators.coreos.com/openshift-gitops-operator created
     ```

 4. After the installation is complete, verify that all the pods in the `openshift-gitops` namespace are running.
+This can take a few minutes depending on your network to even return anything.

     ```console
     $ oc get pods -n openshift-gitops